-- intact groups are randomly assigned to IV conditions by the researcher) of the IV before manipulation of the IV - IV is manipulated by the researcher - DV is measured by experimenter - procedural control is usually limited or absent - usually longer-term field studies - usually "intruding & manipulating" on some ongoing process
+- intact groups are assigned to IV conditions (hopefully randomly by the researcher - but some variability in the definition!) before manipulation of the IV - IV is manipulated by the researcher (again some variability in the definition!) - DV is (sometimes) measured by experimenter - procedural control is usually limited or absent - usually longer-term field studies - usually "intruding & manipulating" on some ongoing process an "intact group" is assembled by any process other than by random assignment by the researcher